 Successful RGF bidders will need to provide a confirmatory due diligence report confirming the facts of your application.
 This is important as ministers select RGF bids on the basis of the claims you have made in your application form, and the benefits you have promised to provide.
-Successful bidders must get the services of a due diligence provider to undertake confirmatory due diligence and prepare the report for Department for Business Innovation and Skills (BIS).
+Successful bidders must get the services of a due diligence provider to undertake confirmatory due diligence and prepare the report for Department for Business, Energy and Industrial Strategy (BEIS).

 The RGF due diligence guide explains to bidders who is eligible to carry out the due diligence work, and provides a template for appointing the due diligence provider.
 It also explains to potential providers what is necessary to gain approval to undertake confirmatory due diligence.
 The scope of the due diligence required will be set out along with the terms and conditions of your funding in your Conditional Offer letter.

-Please note that (BIS) must approve an applicant’s choice of due diligence provider.
+Please note that (BEIS) must approve an applicant’s choice of due diligence provider.
 Due diligence providers must submit a declaration.